 Efficient Driving Behaviors to Conserve Fuel

 Fleet managers and drivers can improve the efficiency of their vehicles, conserve fuel, save money, and reduce emissions through simple changes in driving behaviors.
-Research by the National Renewable Energy Laboratory shows that improving driving behaviors can reduce vehicle fuel use by 10%.
+Research by the National Renewable Energy Laboratory shows that by improving driving behavior, vehicle fuel use can be reduced by 5%–10%.
 Savings can be up to 20% for aggressive drivers.

 Learn about strategies for vehicle fleet managers to conserve fuel.